Does Car Insurance Cover Me if I Hit a Pedestrian?

 The types of benefits available to a pedestrian under your liability policy are expansive.
 They could include any medical costs related to their treatment.
 This includes emergency room bills, hospital expenses, and the cost of physical therapy.
-An injured pedestrian could also seek compensation for any time away from work caused by the injury.
+An injured pedestrian could also employ a personal injury lawyer to seek compensation for any time away from work caused by the injury.

 When pedestrians are at fault